byuflowlab/vawt-wake-model/README.md

 # VAWT Wake Model

-Parameterized VAWT Wake Model using CFD vorticity and velocity data Developed by Eric Tingey at Brigham Young University
+Parameterized VAWT Wake Model using CFD vorticity and velocity data

+Developed by Eric Tingey at Brigham Young University, 2015-2016

 This code models the wake behind a vertical-axis wind turbine based on parameters like tip-speed ratio, solidity and wind speed by using databases of curve fit coefficients to produce velocity information.
 The model uses CFD data obtained from STAR-CCM+ of simulated turbines to make the wake model as accurate as possible.